TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 # Various Ideas
 ## Controllability
 * Ability to adjust location of the offmap cargo plane spawnpoint for caputrable tech buildings

 ## Gameplay Logic
 * Ability to reverse the cargo loading procedure - Instead of the unit to be loaded moving to the transporter, the unit stands still and the transporter comes to it.
-* Show Cargo Pips When Transporter Full Exception - Otherwise hidden unless selected (A Gameplay setting under Options Menu?)

 ## Problematic Units
 ### Tactical Nuke MiG
 *
 ## Specific Module Behavior
 * TODO: Aircraft Guard Behavior

+## Battlefield GUI
+* Flashing or static icon on aircraft without available hangar slot (the icon could be displayed static while aircraft is en-route by player command, has ammo, or is guarding, when it performs it's RTB command the icon will start flashing)
+* Show Cargo Pips When Transporter Full Exception - Otherwise hidden unless selected (A Gameplay setting under Options Menu?)

 ## System Info & Diagnostics
 * Thyme should add a small non-annoying, barely noticable icon to some non-interesting part of the screen during gameplay to indicate that Thyme is active.
 Users watching various streams and recorded videos would know where to look for an be able to instantly know whether or not Thyme was used in the viewing video.
 This should help with chat spam and questions.